Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 Széchenyi National Library

-The massive Széchenyi National Library occupies the southwest wing of Buda Castle since 1985.
+The massive Széchenyi National Library has occupied the southwest wing of Buda Castle since 1985.

-This National library contains more than six million documents, with an emphasis on Hungarian manuscripts and maps.
+This National library contains more than six million documents, emphasizing Hungarian manuscripts and maps.

 Most tourists skip this attraction because it is….a library.